 Customer Search: exact match

-You will now be able to search for a customer surname as an exact match by ticking the box ‘exact match’.
+You can search for a customer surname as an exact match by ticking the box ‘exact match’.
 So now if you want to find a Mr Worth you won’t need to plough through a list of Mr Wordsworths, Mr Farnsworths and Mr Wandsworths to find him.

 Hope this helps you all out!